python/cpython/Doc/reference/expressions.rst

 each time the innermost block is reached.

-Note that the comprehension is executed in a separate scope, so names assigned to in the target list don't "leak" in the enclosing scope.
+Note that the comprehension is executed in a separate scope, so names assigned to in the target list don't "leak" into the enclosing scope.

 .. _lists: